zowe/docs-site/docs/appendix/zowe-glossary.md

 #### Zowe App Server

-Refers to the Node.js-powered Application Server and is part of the [Zowe Application Framework](#zowe-application-framework) core component.
+Refers to the Node.js-powered Application Server and is part of the [Zowe Application Framework](#zowe-application-framework) core project.
 It hosts the web content of the Application Framework, and provides the [Zowe Desktop](#zowe-desktop), which is accessible through a web browser.

 #### Zowe Chat